aaronbieber/old-blog/source/_posts/2015-01-17-learning-to-love-emacs.markdown

 ---
-title: In the Closet with Emacs
+title: Learning to Love Emacs
 layout: post
 date: 2015-01-11 15:31:51 -0500
 comments: true
 categories: vim emacs
 ---

 It would be safe to say that I'm a Vim devotee; a follower.
 I own more than one t-shirt with Vim "stuff" on it (one bearing its logo, another the image of "HJKL" key caps).
+I've spoken at local Vim meetups, I subscribe to Vim-related lists, I've casually urged people to switch from Sublime Text to Vim at the office and a few actually did.

-So, for me, saying that I use Emacs or, heaven forbid, advertising it through wardrobe choices, feels like an act of high treason.
+For me, saying that I use Emacs or, heaven forbid, advertising it through wardrobe choices, feels like an act of high treason.

 Still, it is true.
-I'm living a double life.
-I love Vim and everything that it has done for me, but I have also learned to love Emacs because, in my opinion, it is a better piece of software, and I'm about to tell you why.<!--more-->
+I've been secretly using Emacs for the past few months, exclusively.
+I have told a few people at work and all of them, without exception, literally gasped.
+That's how broadly I had advertised my love of Vim.
+But it's time now to explain why I switched and why you should think about switching, too.<!--more-->

+## Vim Is Awesome

 What is it about Vim that is so awesome?
 Primarily, it is its mnemonically fluent, composable interface, which lends itself to the common keyboard